Trump berates Qatar as Gulf stand-off escalates

-US President Donald Trump on Friday accused Qatar’s leadership of bankrolling extremists and demanded a halt to that funding, as a diplomatic stand-off between the Gulf emirate and its neighbors escalated.
+WASHINGTON, D.C.: US President Donald Trump on Friday (Saturday in Manila) accused Qatar’s leadership of bankrolling extremists and demanded a halt to that funding, as a diplomatic stand-off between the Gulf emirate and its neighbors escalated.

 But US officials insisted that both men were sending the same message that the countries of the region should not allow their differences to hinder the fight against extremism.